Tarte des Alpes

-Tarte des Alpes is a pastry found specifically in the Southern Alps.
+Tarte des Alpes is a pastry found specifically in, and originating from the Southern Alps.
 It is filled with jam and covered with lattice patterns of pastry.
-Handmade by pastry chefs in the Hautes-Alpes and the Alpes-de-Haute-Provence or industrially made by some manufacturers.
-It has the advantage of being able to be kept for months without losing its flavour.
+Handmade by pastry chefs in the Hautes-Alpes and the Alpes-de-Haute-Provence, or industrially made by some manufacturers, it has the advantage of being able to be kept for months without losing its flavour.

 Origin and history

-The "Tarte des Alpes" is a speciality of the Valgaudemar Valley, where it is called "pie of the valley" or "country pie".
+The Tarte des Alpes is a speciality of the Valgaudemar Valley in the Écrins National Park, where it is called "pie of the valley" or "country pie".
 An almost identical version can be found in the Champsaur or in the Queyras regions, where it is called "Queyras pie".

 It was originally made in winter, using fruit jams from the summer.
 A creamy plum filling was used for the pie, with raspberry or blueberry jam added.
 Today this pie, with its decoration of strips of pastry, is one of the emblems of the regional gastronomy of the Southern Alps.